michaelpatrickpurcell/grawlix/README.md

 At the beginning of the game, there are no tiles in the play area.

 ## Gameplay
-The players will take turns playing tiles from their hands to the play area until one of them is unable to do so.
+The players should take turns playing tiles from their hands until one of them is unable to do so.

-After playing each tile, if there are any tiles remaining in the supply then the current player should choose a tile from the supply and add it to their hand to replace the tile that they played.
+After playing each tile, if there are any tiles remaining in the supply, the current player should draft a tile to replace the one that they played.

 If a player is unable to play a tile on their turn then that player loses the game.